Parkseolmin/Parkseolmin/README.md

 ### 👋 Hi there I'm trying to be a web front-end developer now.
-I am studying JavaScript and React diligently.
+### I am studying JavaScript and React diligently.😄

 <!--